WHY AN SMSF?

 Looking for more control over your super and retirement planning?
 Want to talk to a trusted advisor?

 Recently the laws governing Self-Managed Super Fund advice changed.
 Accountants now need to be licenced to talk to and advise clients about SMSFs.
-Michelle Chesworth (1261271), Lydia Archer (1249877), Sky McDonell (1271467), and Keira Beattye (1270572) are authorized representatives of Merit Wealth and can provide advice on SMSF’s including the following:
+Michelle Chesworth (1261271) and Lydia Archer (1249877) are authorised representatives of Merit Wealth and can provide advice on SMSF’s including the following:

 We look at suitability of establishing a Self-Managed Superannuation Fund (SMSF).